railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

    owners' capital and in the second place by all of the long term liabilities.
 Ideally this indicator will be greater than 1.

-.. tip:: Calculation of indicators
+.. tip:: Calculation of Indicators

-	Calculating indicators can take quite a while in Open ERP because you have to analyse the whole company's accounting entries.
+	Calculating indicators can take quite a while in OpenERP, because you have to analyse the whole company's accounting entries.

 	So it is best not to calculate all of the indicators at once, but just a small selection to keep calculation time within limits.

-Time analysis of indicators
+Time Analysis of Indicators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can analyze the financial indicators along two axes.
 You must have a figure calculated at a